TestFirstNet/TestFirst.Net/README.md

 Summary
 ============

 Testing library providing a fluent tdd/bdd testing approach.
-Can be easily integrated into your own testing tools (nunit, xunit, moq, etc).
+Can be easily extended and integrated into your own testing tools (nunit, xunit, moq, etc).

+Encourages the creation of easier to read and maintain testing code via the use of fluent builders for scenario's, given/when/thens, Moq verification, List and Dictionary matchers

 Compatible on both the Windows .Net runtime and Mono

-For example, the scenario:
+As a quick example, the scenario:

     "Given a registered user, with an account balance of 10 dollars, when 6 dollars is debited, then expect that the account only has 4 dollars, and the transaction ledger records a 6 dollar debit"